Death Wish (1974 film): Casting

 Originally, Sidney Lumet was to have directed Jack Lemmon as Paul and Henry Fonda as Ochoa.
 Lumet bowed out of the project to direct Serpico (1973), requiring a search for another director.
 Several were considered, including Peter Medak who wanted Henry Fonda as Paul.
 United Artists eventually chose Michael Winner, due to his track record of gritty, violent action films.
 The examples of his work considered included The Mechanic (1972), Scorpio (1973), and The Stone Killer (1973).

 The film was rejected by other studios because of its controversial subject matter and the perceived difficulty of casting someone in the vigilante role.
 Several actors were considered, including Steve McQueen, Clint Eastwood, Burt Lancaster, George C. Scott, Frank Sinatra, Lee Marvin and even Elvis Presley.
 Winner attempted to recruit Bronson, but there were two problems for the actor.
-One was that his agent, Paul Kohner, considered that the film carried a dangerous message.
+One was that his agent, Paul Kohner, believed the film carried a dangerous message.
 The other was that the screenplay followed the original novel in describing Paul as a meek accountant, hardly a suitable role for Bronson.
 "I was really a miscast person," Bronson said later.
 "It was more a theme that would have been better for Dustin Hoffman or somebody who could play a weaker kind of man.
 I told them that at the time."